 Media mentions of research at the Centre!

-The most up-to-date information about our research is now found on twitter!
-Follow @daniela_oneill
+The most up-to-date information about the Language Use Inventory is found on facebook https://www.facebook.com/LanguageUseInventory

 - University of Waterloo study probing children's language skills (PDF) in The Record, July 2, 2011.

 - Parents can help researchers evaluate language skills in autistic children (PDF) in The Record, July 18, 2009

 - Can we talk? in Fall 2006 issue of Waterloo Magazine highlighting different research studies pertaining to communication being carried out at the University of Waterloo.